|Type of tour:||Self-guided|

 Day 4: Mosonmagyarovar – Györ (25 miles/41 km)

 Also today you cycle through the nature paradise of the small Rye Island.
 On your way you pass Hédervár, which is perfectly suitable for lunch break.
 The castle is situated in the middle of a protected park.
-You should schedule a plenty of time for visiting Györ.
+You should schedule plenty of time for visiting Györ.
 The district capital offers many sights and a breathtaking historic center.

 Overnight in Gyor.